BenLDouthwaite/reference/kubernetes/kubernetes.md

 `kubectl config view`
 View the config... really hope I can clear these soon.

+`kubectl port-forward {pod-name} 7000:6379`
+The above would forward requests to localhost:7000 to port 6379 on the given pod Generally should only be used for dev purposes.

 `kubectl expose`
 Expose a pod to public internet